wahiggins3/send-to-kindle-mcp/README.md

 ### Email not sending

+- **Most common issue**: Environment variables not set in Claude Desktop config file.
+Remember: `.env` files are NOT automatically loaded by Claude Desktop.
+You must set all variables in the `claude_desktop_config.json` file.
-- Verify your SMTP credentials are correct
+- Verify your SMTP credentials are correct in the Claude Desktop config file
 - For Gmail, ensure you're using an App Password, not your regular password
-- Check that less secure app access is not required (modern Gmail uses App Passwords instead)
+- Test your connection using `python test_smtp.py` to verify credentials work
 - Check the logs (see above) for specific error messages
+- Restart Claude Desktop after making config changes

 ### Document not appearing on Kindle